Best Practices

 “We would often run a small content series on Instagram or our newsletter before committing to a big content project that would live on our blog or website.
 It was a great way to test appetite and content-audience fit before expanding the scale.”

-Use creativity for formats and tactics — but stay on message
+Use creativity for formats and tactics, but stay on message

 Stella points out that “being creative” doesn’t mean you need to suddenly start talking about topics or building resources that aren’t in your wheelhouse.
-For content to make strategic sense, it needs to reflect your unique informational advantages and your product positioning — so, even if you do jump on a trending topic, you should always “be able to tie it back to your own point of view and your own experience.”
+For content to make strategic sense, it needs to reflect your unique informational advantages and your product positioning, so even if you do jump on a trending topic, you should always “be able to tie it back to your own point of view and your own experience.”

-The real opportunities for creativity, she explains, lie in the format and quality of your output — without straying off message in an attempt to be original.
+The real opportunities for creativity, she explains, lie in the format and quality of your output, without straying off message in an attempt to be original.

 Be prepared to take calculated risks